Vibe-coding-on-Agentic-DevOps/vibe-coding-poznan/README.md

 ```
 - The frontend handles file uploads, search, and AI queries.
 - The backend processes files, interacts with Azure, and returns transcriptions and GPT responses.
+- All files and transcriptions are managed in a persistent database and uploads folder.

 ## ⚡ Setup & Installation
 ### Prerequisites